ljacquin/wiser/README.md

 ## Key Features

     ▸ Phenotype estimation: estimate phenotypic values that approximate genetic values, by applying whitening methods to correct for genetic covariance structure in experimental designs (i.e., population structure correction).
     ▸ Whitening methods: implement various whitening techniques, such as ZCA-cor, PCA-cor, and Cholesky, to effectively correct for population structure.
     ▸ Genetic covariance matrix regularization: ensure the stability of genetic covariance matrices, by applying regularization and shrinkage techniques which ensure positive definiteness.
     ▸ Optimal whitening and regularization: automatically determine the best whitening method and regularization parameter optimizing phenotypic predictive ability, through k-fold cross-validation using a subset of the data.
     ▸ Fast and stable variance component estimation: use a parallelized ABC algorithm to achieve fast and stable variance component estimation in large datasets associated to complex experimental designs.

 ## Main Functions

     ▸ estimate_wiser_phenotype: estimates phenotypic values approximating genetic values using whitening methods.
     ▸ optimize_whitening_and_regularization: finds the optimal combination of whitening method and regularization parameter through cross-validation for phenotype prediction.

 ## Examples of phenotypic estimation using WISER

 Below are straightforward examples demonstrating the use of the ```estimate_wiser_phenotype``` function for phenotype estimation, across the following four species: apple, pine, maize and rice.
-The datasets used are small subsets derived from the original datasets featured in Jacquin et al. (2025).
+The datasets used are small subsets derived from the original datasets featured in Jacquin $\textit{et al.}$ (2025).
 These subsets are provided for illustrative purposes within the WISER package and are not intended to serve as reference populations for genomic prediction or GWAS.
 They include genomic data and raw individual phenotypic measurements for 30 randomly selected genotypes associated with an experimental design specific to each one of the four species.

-### Phenotypic estimation for apple data
+### Phenotypic estimation for apple data (Jung et al., 2020)

 ```R
 # ➡️ Load wiser library, display package help ,and attach apple data